Chrinkus/advent-of-code/2022/c/README.md

 The BIGGEST change today is that I figured out how to do dependency resolution with CMake and its so. darn. easy!
 Now anyone who wants to compile my code can do so much easier thanks to `FetchContent`.

 I just mentioned not feeling confident enough in my domain knowledge to implement a general point class but that didn't seem to stop me when I wrote my binary-search tree.
 This thing is OLD and needs a facelift.
 I did some tweaks in place but I'll need to come back and give it some love later.

+## Day 10 - Cathode-Ray Tube

+### Challenge Notes

+Time to write a graphics driver for our "handheld device".
+I was aware that the 'X' variable was starting on 1 but I got tripped up for a bit by the cycle count also starting on 1.
+Maybe it was clearer for others in the instructions but that got me.
+It didn't help that all of my "interesting signals" were accurate with the test data except for the last one.

+Part 2 was classic AoC.
+Again, off by one was the name of the game though I just stared at the problem until it made sense to just subtract 1 from the cycles and leave X as is.

+### Library Notes

+I had some issues with my build system after the changes for the previous day.
+I thought I had it all figured out but my include path was messed up.
+I was still reading the include files that were installed on my machine as opposed to the ones in my build directory.
+The CMake discourse was quick and helpful for figuring out the fix!

+I got to use fruity again but more as a display library.
+Again, it could be stream-lined a bit but for now the goal is catching up!